Trade partners, visit our partners site for resources, tips and help.

 Federal tax credits and additional incentives

-Residential energy tax credits for high-efficiency heating, cooling and water heating equipment are available for qualified equipment purchased from January 1, 2012, to December 31, 2013.
+Residential energy tax credits for high-efficiency heating, cooling and water heating equipment may be available for qualified equipment.
 For more information and for a list of qualified ductless systems, visit the ENERGY STAR® website.

 The Montana Energy Conservation Installation Credit provides a tax credit for 25 percent of the cost of a ductless heating and cooling system, with a maximum credit of $500 per individual and up to $1,000 for a married couple filing jointly.